 VAD (Voice activity detection)

 VAD or voice activity detection is a lightweight technique to detect the presence of speech in audio.
-We use it to limit the actual speech recognition to only those parts of the audio.
+It's used to limit the actual speech recognition to only those parts of the audio.
 This reduces the overall resource consumption if the input contains silence or other non-speech parts.
+VAD is available on multiple clients for Speechly Cloud and Speechly On-device.